(Facility) IHS Chest Clinic Guidelines

 How to treat Latent TB

-- Rifampin 600 mg PO daily for 4 months preferred for patients with liver
+- Rifampin 600 mg po daily for 4 months is a preferred regimen that is strongly recommended for HIV negative adults and children.
+It is especially preferred for person with underlying liver disease.

-- Supplement INH with pyridoxine 50 mg PO daily
+- Supplement INH therapy with pyridoxine 50 mg po daily

 Monitoring for toxicity